meganl1008/Py-Me-Up-Charlie/README.md

 # Python Challenge
-Objective: Use python to conduct basic data analysis
+Conduct basic data analysis with Python

 ## Assignment 1: PyBank
-Analyze company financial records
+Objective: Analyze company financial records

 <b> Files </b> <br />
 Date and Profit/Losses

 <b> Process </b> <br />
 Create a Python script that analyzes the records to calculate each of the following: